eminmtas/aligned_layer_tendermint/README.md

 alignedlayerd query bank balances <account-address-or-name>
 ```

-To ask for tokens, connect to our faucet at http://91.107.239.79:8088/ with your browser.
+To ask for tokens, connect to our [faucet](https://faucet.alignedlayer.com) with your browser.
 You'll be asked to specify your account address `cosmosxxxxxxxxxxxx`, which you obtained in the previuos step.

 ## Registering as a Validator